-by Coach Sean Chapman
+by Coach Sean Chapman with Koach Karl

 So, take the parent feedback as constructive and try some of the following ideas in your future practice sessions.

-If a certain step of the routine is bringing enjoyment to the players I’ll stay with that step a bit longer as long as the players are staying technically sound.
-For example, during the warm-up, I’ll introduce some fun games that will mirror the session’s theme.
-If the games are enjoyable, the games are properly warming up the players, and we are slowly getting up to “pace”, I’ll stay in Step 2 a little longer.
-Remember, a proper practice always involves a warm-up, technical instruction/correction, small sided game activities at pace, and a cool down.
+If a certain step of the routine brings enjoyment to the players, I’ll stay with that step a bit longer as long as the players remain technically sound.
+For example, I’ll introduce fun games that mirror the session’s theme during the warm-up.
+If the games are enjoyable, the players are properly warming up, and we are slowly getting up to “pace,” I’ll stay in Step 2 a little longer.
+Remember, the proper practice involves a warm-up, technical instruction/correction, small-sided game activities at pace, and a cool down.
 The “9-Step Practice Routine” provides for all of these elements.

 Players can become bored constantly performing the “Serve” in Step 3.
 I keep this active by adjusting ‘the Serve’ to make longer runs or even shorter runs, adjusting ‘the Serve’ to make passes easier for players if they are having difficulty with that.
 Finally, I’ll make the “Serve” a bit more complicated by adding check runs before receiving the pass.
 There are lots of “Serve” alterations based on the theme.

 Within “Step 6,” there is much room for coach creativity.
 Small-sided game activities with lots of creativity will make your practices more interesting.
 This is where I really dice it up.
 I constantly change things up here for variety.
 Finally, around mid-season, we return to some of the favorite small-sided games the players are already familiar with.
 These small-sided games I’ve noted were well received; the players are happy to see them again, and things become “FUN.”